wp-plugins/yabp/readme.txt

 Yes, you can by adding 'subid=your sub id' to your shortcodes.
 For example: [yabp 1 subid="homepage header"]

+= When I select that a product should be put directly in the bol.com Cart and I click on the link, it does show a different delivery time and/or price than that there is show on my website.
+How come? =

+Currently, bol.com only allows you to put products directly in the cart bol.com sells and ships themselves.
+Meaning, products from third party sellers cannot be put directly in the bol.com Cart at the moment.
+As an alternative, if bol.com does have the product included in its own catalog, it puts this product in the cart.
+This product may have a different delivery time and/or price than the product from the third party seller.

 == Screenshots ==

 1. Products displayed on a page